Ddylen/F-FI224-4/docs/prerequisites.md

 13) Press apply

 ### Kinect Studio
-This software allows you toe record and replay colour and depth video from the Kinect.
-Some parts of my code require the computer to be connect to a Kinect, said programs also work if the computer as Kinect Studio open and playing a recorded video (note that such videos can be played on loop so a long recording isn’t necessary, which is beneficial as Kinect studio recordings take up a lot of memory)
+This software allows you to record and replay colour and depth video from the Kinect.
+Some parts of my code require the computer to be connect to a Kinect, said programs also work if the computer has Kinect Studio open and playing a recorded video (note that such videos can be played on loop so a long recording isn’t necessary, which is beneficial as Kinect studio recordings take up a lot of memory)

 Kinect studio can be downloaded from [here](https://www.microsoft.com/en-us/download/details.aspx?id=44561)